sparrell/CyberNeedsToGoPaleo/README.md

 # CyberNeedsToGoPaleo
-Companion to Shmoocon talk  (hopefully)
+Companion to Shmoocon talk  (hopefully).
+This repo will go public 19-Jan-2017 conincident with Shmoocon talk